Monitoring

 in NIFI-13507.

-Metrics are now always exposed and can be scraped using the NiFi Pod FQDN and the HTTP path /nifi-api/flow/metrics/prometheus
+Metrics are now always exposed and can be scraped using the NiFi metrics

 .

-For a deployed single node NiFi cluster called simple-nifi
+For a deployed NiFi cluster called simple-nifi

 , containing a rolegroup called default